 Early in the Civil War, Union troops forced plantation owners out of the Lowcountry.
-With the help of transition camps and schools, freed slaves became independent and had the opportunity to purchase land; many chose to remain on familiar ground—the sea islands where they had toiled as captives and already knew what to do on the land.
+With the help of transition camps and schools, the freed people became independent and had the opportunity to purchase land; many chose to remain on familiar ground—the sea islands where they already knew what to do on the land.

 As a community, the Gullah people became self-sufficient, largely due to inherent farming, hunting and fishing skills.
 Because they were autonomous, Gullahs were able to practice and preserve their African ways, including storytelling, religious worship, food preparation and craftsmanship.
 Today it is quite common to see Gullah women making and selling artistically coiled sweetgrass baskets—traditionally woven for use in African rice fields—in downtown Charleston and along US 17 in Mount Pleasant.